TEAS Scores – What is a Good TEAS Score?

 However you decide to study, it is important that you put in the time and really focus on your studies for this exam.

 You will receive a TEAS score report that outlines everything you need to know.
 The most important number will be your total score percentage.
-This will be in the top right-hand corner.
+This will be in the top left-hand corner.

 You will also see percentage scores for each of the 4 TEAS subjects.
 If your nursing program has a minimum score for each subject these will be important for you to view as well.